Falco90/p2p-agent/README.md

 ## Service requests and Orders

-Service requests are special messages that lead to the creation of an `Order` sequence.
-This is a deterministic sequence of events representing a transaction between two agents.
-The process follow the following sequence of `OrderEvents`:
+Service requests are special messages of the [`OrderRequest`](backend/src/main/java/com/p2pagent/order/OrderRequest.java) type that lead to the creation of an [`Order`](backend/src/main/java/com/p2pagent/order/Order.java).
+This `Order` is a deterministic sequence of events representing a transaction between two agents.
+The process follows the following sequence of [`OrderEvents`](backend/src/main/java/com/p2pagent/order/OrderEvent.java):

-1. SERVICE_REQUEST - a new service request was made by the buyer
+1. SERVICE_REQUEST - a new service request was sent from the buyer to the seller
 2. ORDER_ACCEPTED - the seller accepts the service request.
 This prompts a payment from the buyer to the seller and a message with the transaction hash on Base Sepolia is sent as proof
 3. PAYMENT_CONFIRMED - the seller confirms the transaction hash and marks the order is paid
 4. ORDER_COMPLETED - the order is completed